mi2-warsaw/mi2-warsaw.github.io-source/content/member/HubertBaniecki/index.md

 date = 2018-03-26T00:00:00

 # Project summary to display on homepage.
-summary = "Group member, BS student"
+summary = "Interactive machine learning explainers, BS student"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "interpretable-machine-learning"]`